theodds/NiNBayes/README.md

 ### Sensitivity parameters

-In the current version of this package, there is only one imputatin method which allows incorporation of sensitivity parameters: the Tilted Last Occasion assumption.
+In the current version of this package, there is only one imputation method which allows incorporation of sensitivity parameters: the Tilted Last Occasion assumption.
 See Linero and Daniels (2017) for more details.
 This requires providing, in addition to the marginal we want to impute, a sensitivity parameter *ξ* to be used in exponential tilting for each imputed dataset.
 For example, if *ξ* ∼ Uniform(0,1) we might do the following:

 ``` r
 imputes_tlo <- ParafacMI(Y = fake_data$Y, R = fake_data$R, chain = fit_mnar,